CathyQian/website/blogs/2020-09-21 Deep Understanding of Spark.md

 - Parallelized Collections: Here, the existing RDDs running parallel with one another.
 - Hadoop Datasets: They perform functions on each file record in HDFS or other storage systems.

-RDDs are basically parts of data that are stored in the memory distributed across many nodes.
+RDDs are basically **parts of data that are stored in the memory distributed across many nodes**.
 RDDs are lazily evaluated in Spark.
 This lazy evaluation is what contributes to Spark’s speed.

 RDDs can be created by one of the two methods:
 - By parallelizing a collection in your Driver program.